How Long Does it Take to Obtain a Decision?

-Assuming your claim has been denied initially and you have to file a Request for Reconsideration (mind you, there is no such process in New Hampshire: one proceeds directly to the hearing stage in New Hampshire), then one is looking at what can be an additional 3 to 5 months on average.
+Assuming your claim has been denied initially and you have to file a Request for Reconsideration , in which case one is looking at what can be an additional 3 to 5 months on average.
 The same factors mentioned above will similarly affect how long the reconsideration process can take.
 Assuming there is very little treatment and no new medical conditions being alleged that might warrant a consultative examination with one of Social Security’s doctors, then the process can even be as quick a couple of months.

 The hearing process, however, involves a much longer wait for to get to a hearing.
 The length of the wait is very dependent on the particular hearing office and the backlog being faced by that office.
 Sometimes there seems to be no rhyme or reason as to why a particular case can be taken much earlier, and other times (such as if we’re representing a disabled Veteran), it is well understood that their claims are provided priority.

-Presently, our cases out of the Manchester, NH hearing office are waiting anywhere from 7 to 14 months to get to a hearing (and following that period of time, it takes 1 to 2 months for the decision to be written and issued).
-Right around 12 months would be the average.
+Presently (as of October, 2020), our cases out of the Manchester, NH Office of Hearing Operations (OH) hearing are taking an average of 9 months to get to a hearing (and following that period of time, it takes 1 to 2 months for the decision to be written and issued).
+Right around 10-11 months would be the average.
 However, it is not unusual to see a case take a bit longer to get to hearing if in fact the hearing needs to take place at one of the satellite locations: for example, if the Western, NH case is being heard out of the Brattleboro, Vermont location, it can take a bit longer as the judges hold in person hearings at this location on an irregular basis.

-It is important to understand that with respect to the hearing decisions, it’s taking 1-2 months on average for the decisions to be written, following the hearing.
-Thus, there may be the occasional delay in the process should the judge wish to obtain additional evidence following the hearing or should it be necessary to file a post-hearing brief with the judge on your behalf.
+It is important to understand that with respect to the hearing decisions, it’s taking 1-2 months on average for the decisions to be written following the hearing (but this is very dependent on the particular judge: there is 1 particular ALJ who is taking significantly longer than this when issuing an unfavorable decision).
+Likewise, there may be the occasional delay in the process should the judge wish to obtain additional evidence following the hearing or should it be necessary to file a post-hearing brief with the judge on your behalf.